 - Other registries such as

 To publish to an Azure Artifacts feed, set the Project Collection Build Service identity to be a Contributor on the feed.
 To learn more about permissions to Package Management feeds, see Secure and share packages using feed permissions.

-To publish to a external npm registry, you must first create a service connection to point to that feed.
-You can do this by going to Project settings, then choosing Services, and then creating a New service connection.
+To publish to an external npm registry, you must first create a service connection to point to that feed.
+You can do this by going to Project settings, selecting Services, and then creating a New service connection.
 Select the npm option for the service connection.
-Fill in registry URL and the credentials to connect to the registry.
+Fill in the registry URL and the credentials to connect to the registry.

-To publish a package to a npm registry, add the following snippet to your azure-pipelines.yml file.
+To publish a package to an npm registry, add the following snippet to your azure-pipelines.yml file.

 - task: Npm@1 inputs: command: publish publishEndpoint: '<copy and paste the name of the service connection here>'